searchspring/snap/packages/snap-preact-components/src/components/Molecules/Checkbox/readme.md

 <Checkbox iconColor={'#ffff00'} />
 ```
 ### icon
-The `icon` prop contains an object with `Icon` component props.
+The `icon` prop specifies an object with `Icon` component props.
 This only applies if using a custom checkbox `native={false}`.

 ### Events

 #### onClick
-Callback function when the checkbox is clicked.
+The `onClick` prop allows for a custom callback function for when the checkbox is clicked.

 ```jsx
 <Checkbox onClick={(e)=>{console.log(e)}} />